Pep Guardiola: 2013–2015: Consecutive Bundesliga titles

-2015–16 season: Second domestic Double and final season
+2015–16: Second domestic double and final season

-Pre-season began on 1 July 2015.
-In the Telekom Cup, Bayern finished fourth after losing to Augsburg in the semi-final and losing to Borussia Mönchengladbach in a shootout.
-The competitive season started on 1 August 2015 when Bayern lost in a shoot-out to Wolfsburg in the German Super Cup.
-Bayern then beat Real Madrid in the Audi Cup final four days later.
-Then on 9 August 2015, Bayern won in the first round of the German Cup.
+The 2015–16 season started on 1 August 2015 when Bayern lost in a shoot-out to Wolfsburg in the German Super Cup.
 In the league, Bayern won their first ten matches.
 The first time they dropped points in the league was on 30 October 2015 in a 0–0 scoreline against Eintracht Frankfurt and their first loss in the league was on 5 December 2015 in a 3–1 scoreline to Borussia Mönchengladbach.
 In the Champions League group stage, Bayern won Group F, winning five out of the six matches.
 Bayern's only loss in the Champions League group stage was against Arsenal on 20 October.
 This was Bayern's first loss in all competitions during the 2015–16 season.

-On 20 December, Bayern confirmed that Guardiola was leaving the club after his contract expires at the end of the season, with Carlo Ancelotti his replacement for the 2016–17 season.
+On 20 December, Bayern confirmed that Guardiola was leaving the club after his contract expired at the end of the season, with Carlo Ancelotti his replacement for the 2016–17 season.

 On 3 May 2016, Guardiola's Bayern Munich lost to Atlético Madrid in the Champions League semi-finals stage, thereby ending his final chance of winning a Champions League title with the Bavarian club.
-Guardiola's final match was on 21 May 2016.
-Bayern defeated Borussia Dortmund in a shootout.
-He finished with a record of 82 wins, 11 draws, and nine losses in the Bundesliga; a record of 14 wins, three draws, and no losses in the DFB-Pokal; a record of 23 wins, five draws, and eight losses in the UEFA Champions League.
+Guardiola's final match was on 21 May 2016, with Bayern defeating Borussia Dortmund in a shootout.
+He finished with a record of 82 wins, eleven draws and nine losses in the Bundesliga; a record of 14 wins, three draws and no losses in the DFB-Pokal; a record of 23 wins, five draws and eight losses in the UEFA Champions League.
 He also went a combined two wins, two draws, and two losses in the FIFA Club World Cup, UEFA Super Cup, and the German Super Cup.
 In non–official competitions, he went a combined six wins, one draw, and one loss.